 Or turn the whole thing into a story

 Of course, you won’t need separate rewards if you can make the entire course a story and use plot devices to make learners want to know what happens next.
-There are basic ideas about plot in this post; in future posts I’ll cover some techniques in more detail.

 What are some other ways in which you can make an incomplete course practically demand to be completed?